 For me, the enclosed cocoons would prove a far better option than standard hostel bunks as you at least had a degree of privacy with the blind pulled.
-They didn’t prove to be much of a dampener though against the constant racket of backpackers coming and going, and as I would painfully find out: dormitories are no place for a light sleeper, and that's at night let alone daytime.
+They didn’t prove to be much of a sound dampener though against the constant racket of backpackers coming and going, and as I would painfully find out: dormitories are no place for a light sleeper.

-I peered out of my pod to survey the 28-capsule dorm, just as a fresh bunch of European travellers boisterously spilled in.
-There was no way I was going to sleep any further in there so, despite my brain crying out for REM, I was forced to bail and hit the streets again until nightfall and conventional bedtime arrived.
+I peered out of my pod to survey the 28-capsule dorm, just as a fresh bunch of Europeans boisterously piled in.
+There was no way I was going to sleep any further in there so, despite my brain crying out for REM, I was forced to bail and hit the streets again until nightfall and conventional bedtime.

 A sci-fi monster

-If Shinjuku was surreal by day, once darkness falls it hits a new level of visual and aural pandemonium to which photos can't really do justice, a postmodern world of brilliant neon, animated billboards and pounding loudspeakers, requiring only Star Wars-style mini spaceships whistling around the buildings to complete the effect.
+If Shinjuku was surreal by day, once darkness falls it hits a new level of visual and aural pandemonium to which photos can't really do justice: a postmodern world of brilliant neon, animated billboards and pounding loudspeakers, requiring only Star Wars-style mini spaceships whistling around the buildings to complete the effect.
 ‘Hyperreal’ is a term used to describe central Tokyo; also ‘The Big Japple’.
-Piccadilly Circus is like an average street corner here – London's Japanese tourists must laugh when they first arrive at Eros.
+Piccadilly Circus is like an average street corner here – London's Japanese tourists must laugh when they first see it.

 The sheer size of the monster only became fully apparent in the stark daylight of the following morning when I went to the top of the Tokyo Metropolitan Government Building, the city’s tallest building at 250m.
 Stepping into the top floor’s observation deck it hits home that Tokyo is more a vast megalopolis – several cities merged into one – sprawling outwards in an ocean of concrete as far as the eye can see.
-Whereas most capitals have only one city centre, here you can see several sprouting upwards in scattered clusters of new skyscrapers.
-It’s an awesome sight to behold, and a daunting prospect to attempt exploring the whole of it within the timeframe of a week.
+Whereas capital cities generally have only one centre, here you can see several sprouting upwards in scattered clusters of new skyscrapers.
+It’s an awesome sight to behold, and a daunting prospect to attempt exploring the whole of it within the time-frame of five days.